jamesheald/COIN/README.md

 ```
 obj = COIN;
 ```
-This object has a number of [properties](#properties) that define the model (e.g. number of particles, model parameters) and the paradigm to be simulated (perturbations, sensory cues).
-Additional properties allow the user to specify which variables to plot.
+This object has a number of [properties](#properties) that define the model (e.g. number of particles, model parameters) and the paradigm to be simulated (e.g. perturbations, sensory cues).

 To simulate learning on a simple paradigm, define a series of perturbations (use NaN to indicate a channel trial):
 ```